Lettings policy

 3.3 Council tenancies granted outside Part 6 Housing Act

-3.3.1 A customer may take over a tenancy outside of Part 6 Housing Act, i.e. other than through the council housing register.
+3.3.1 A customer may take over a tenancy outside of Part 6 Housing Act, meaning other than through the council housing register.
 This includes through succession, assignment, mutual exchange and through tenancy management where a joint tenancy becomes a sole tenancy or a sole tenancy becomes a joint tenancy.
 Further details are available in the council’s Tenancy Policy.

 4. Eligibility for offers of accommodation under Part 6 Housing Act 1996